 HCLTech has more than 100 Mendix-certified solution consultants on staff and boasts over 25 large-scale Mendix implementations for a diverse set of customers.
 When manufacturing organizations partner with HCLTech to further their digitalization efforts with Siemens Mendix, they can take their digital transformation journeys to the next level.

 Andrea Mulas, VP Partner Alliances Americas, Siemens Digital Industry Software

-Omprakash Rathi, Senior Practice Manager, HCL PLM Center of Excellence
+Omprakash Rathi, Senior Practice Manager, HCLTech PLM Center of Excellence